-Since 2001, GVRN has been at the forefront of developing solutions to prevent gendered violence – one of the most prevalent human rights violations affecting our world today.
+GVRN is at the forefront of developing solutions to prevent gendered violence – one of the most prevalent human rights violations affecting our world today.

 Although studies clearly show that women and children are disproportionately affected, our research explores the impact of gendered violence – also known as ‘gender-based violence’ or ‘gender-related violence’ – on all population groups.